Substance Abuse and Addiction Treatment Resources in Brownwood

 People who still need to work toward a paycheck or a degree can receive treatment for their substance use disorder by enrolling in an outpatient program.
 Outpatient services include medical exams, counseling, group therapy and classes, but they don’t take up as much of the day as residential and partial hospitalization activities do.
 If you don’t want to stop everything, but you do want to stop abusing drugs and alcohol, an outpatient program may be the choice for you.
 As with the partial hospitalization treatment program, the outpatient program can only be successful when you’re disciplined enough to completely stay away from all drug and alcohol sources.
 You’re free to return to your home, work or school each day when your classes and meetings have adjourned.

 The level of your involvement with drug or alcohol misuse is typically taken into account when your substance-abuse team works with you to decide on the best recovery plan for your needs.
 Your insurance coverage and other resources should also be considered.
 Rehab is an investment in yourself, and you’re worth it.
 When looking into Brownwood, TX drug rehab or Brownwood, TX alcohol rehab options, keep in mind other opportunities that exist in nearby cities and states.
-For example, reach out to The Recovery Village, which has locations all throughout the United States.
-Their admission representatives can tell you more about your treatment options.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.